w-jamil/extreme-xp/master-experiment-suite/README.md

 # Batch, Continual & Online Learning Evaluation

-This project contains three distinct experiments for evaluating online machine learning algorithms: Task-CL, Task-Domain-CL, and a pure Online evaluation.
+This project contains experiments for evaluating machine learning algorithms: Batch, Task-CL, Task-Domain-CL, and a pure Online evaluation.
 All experiments can be run automatically with a single command using Docker.

 ## Prerequisites